-The MRC improves the health of people in the UK - and around the world - by supporting excellent science, and training the very best scientists.
+The Medical Research Council (MRC) improves the health of people in the UK - and around the world - by supporting excellent science, and training the very best scientists.
 We are a non-departmental public body funded through the government’s science and research budget.

 Our work ranges from laboratory research, for example on genes and molecules, right through to research with people, such as clinical trials and population studies.
-Our research is carried out in universities, hospitals and a network of dedicated establishments across the UK and Africa.
+Our research is carried out in universities, hospitals and a network of dedicated establishments across the UK.

 MRC is committed to the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.
 As an equal-opportunities employer, the MRC is committed to creating and ensuring a non-discriminatory and respectful working environment for its staff.
 The MRC’s Recruitment and Selection policy ensures, as far as possible, that the best people are recruited on merit and that the recruitment process is free from bias and discrimination.
 This policy also enables the MRC to uphold its commitment to equalities and diversity by outlining a fair and consistent approach for recruitment and selection practices.

 MRC maintains the following policies which are accessible to all staff via the MRC intranet: